Data Science in Infectious Disease Modeling using R

 Module Summary:

-This course will foster a problem solving mindset while exploring more advanced concepts in R and is ideal for someone who has some familiarity with R (base and Tidyverse).
-There are multiple approaches to coding an analysis; contents covered in this course will serve as a guide to help you decide which approach is best for your particular situation.
+This course will foster a problem-solving mindset while exploring advanced concepts in R programming and data science.
+The course is designed for participants who already have solid experience coding in R (both base R and Tidyverse).
+We will explore multiple approaches to coding analyses, and the content will serve as a guide to help you decide which approach is best for your particular situation.

-The course will draw concepts from R for Data Science, Advanced R, and R for Epidemiology books along with the instructors’ experiences with infectious disease modeling.
-We will work in both base R and the tidyverse to wrangle messy data and build analytic workflows.
+The course draws concepts from R for Data Science, Advanced R, and R for Epidemiology books, along with the instructors' experiences working with infectious disease research data.
+We will work in both base R and the Tidyverse to wrangle messy data and build analytic workflows tailored to public health applications.

 Prerequisites: